 Bettering yourself as a business requires being in touch with customer’s needs.
 Similar to reaching out to leads, you don’t want to send out hundreds of surveys that go unanswered.
 Giving customers an easy way to send you their feedback will encourage more responses.

-With polling features like text to vote, customers can give you their feedback to short surveys right there on their phones.
+With polling features like Text to Vote Surveys, customers can give you their feedback to short surveys right there on their phones.
 With most text messages seeing a 90-second response rate, the odds are high you’ll collect lots of feedback, and quickly.

 In an ideal word, everything from your POS system to your email platform would work together with your CRM.
 This would keep you from duplicating efforts, or worse, letting valuable information fall through the cracks.

 Thanks to Zapier, SimpleTexting easily integrates with thousands of applications commonly used across hundreds of industries.
 Now, when a business places an order, you can automatically trigger a text message confirmation complete with an order tracking link.
 Small touches, but this kind of automation can be the difference maker as a business decides between vendors.

 As we already touched on, the most important aspect of business texting is letting people know that you’re text enabled.
 The last thing you want to do is keep that information a secret!